Patterns, Elements, and Guidelines for Accessible Styles, Usability, and SEO

 Launching and implementing the system/site.

-Developed and delegating development of patterns in Adobe XD for quick prototyping.
+Developed and delegated development of patterns in Adobe XD for quick prototyping.

 Tools & Methods